-EFAD and its members are also in regular contact with the Ukrainian State Film Agency, which is now an EFAD member (here).
+EFAD and its members have been also in regular contact with the Ukrainian State Film Agency, which is now an EFAD member (here).

 Other supporting initiatives were launched by EFAD members, such as:

-- The Polish Film Institute has created a fund supporting Polish-Ukrainian film and cultural initiatives, offers legal assistance for Ukrainian filmmakers and is publishing job offers for Ukrainian film professionals here.
+The Polish Film Institute has created a fund supporting Polish-Ukrainian film and cultural initiatives, offers legal assistance for Ukrainian filmmakers and is publishing job offers for Ukrainian film professionals

 In partnership with the BFI, UK cinemas are uniting in support of Ukraine with a series of preview charity screenings of Olga, a new film about a young female Ukrainian gymnast forced to train in exile.
 From each ticket sold, a donation will be made to support Ukraine via the Disasters Emergency Committee.